JKLee0717/Personal-Website/content/authors/admin/_index.md

 ---
 # Display name
-title: Taehyun Hwang
+title: Joongkyu Lee

 # Full name (for SEO)
-first_name: Taehyun
+first_name: Joongkyu
-last_name: Hwang
+last_name: Lee

 # Is this the primary user of the site?
 superuser: true